 The core indicator evaluates the average concentration in the surface (0 – 10 m) during winter (December – February) during the assessment period 2011-2015.

-Of 17 open-sea sub-basins, good environmental status (GES) for DIP has been achieved only in the Bothnian Bay and Quark.
+Of 17 open-sea sub-basins, good status (DIP concentration below defined threshold value, which reflects good conditions) for DIP has been achieved only in the Bothnian Bay.

-The confidence of the presented DIP status estimate is high in all 17 open sub-basins.
+The confidence of the presented DIP status estimate is moderate in all 17 open sub-basins.

 The indicator is applicable in the waters of all countries bordering the Baltic Sea.

 Eutrophication is caused by excessive inputs of nutrients (nitrogen and